 The land uses administered on District conservation lands are governed by the District Policy.
-According to the policy, appropriate land use types are separated into two categories: public recreation use and non-recreational public use.
+According to District Policy, appropriate land use types are separated into two categories: public recreation use and non-recreational public use.
 Public recreation uses vary by property, and compatibility is based upon the environmental sensitivity and suitability of the property.
-Furthermore, some District conservation lands hold cooperative agreements with other public agencies to administer the responsibilities for any expansive recreational opportunities that the District may deem as compatible on its conservation land.
-The specific public recreation uses at Preserve are discussed in the previous Section.
-Non-recreational public uses include, but are not limited to, linear facilities, scientific research opportunities, water resource development projects, sustainable forestry, and environmental education.
-Like cooperative agreements for expansive recreational uses, the District holds a variety of agreements with private entities and various agencies for the allowance of the aforementioned use types.
+Furthermore, some District conservation lands are subject to cooperative agreements with other public agencies to administer the responsibilities for any expansive recreational opportunities that the District may deem as compatible on its conservation land.
+Cooperative agreements meet the District's Core Mission of protecting water resource and providing nature-based recreation to the greatest extent practicable.
+The specific public uses include, but are not limited to, linear facilities, scientific research opportunities, water resource development projects, sustainable forestry, and environmental education.
+Like cooperative agreements for expansive recreational uses, the District is a party to a variety of agreements with private entities and various agencies for the allowance of the aforementioned use types.
 The administration of non-recreational and recreational public uses for the Preserve is discussed in the subsequent sections.